 Link up play:

-The success of a wingback largely depends on how they manage to find and create space behind the opposition’s defensive line.
-One of the most prominent ways to do that is by linking up with one of their teammates with a one-two pass and shaking off your marker.
+The success of a wingback depends on how they manage to find and create space behind the opposition’s defensive line.
+The most prominent way to do that is by linking up with one of their teammates with a one-two pass.

-One-two passing allows a team to disrupt the formation of the opposition, by drawing in players closer, forcing them to leave spaces behind, allowing a wingback to capitalise and jet forward towards the goal.
+One-two passing allows a team to disrupt the formation of the opposition, by drawing in players closer.
+This forces them to leave spaces behind, allowing a wingback to capitalise and jet forward towards the goal.

 To conclude, wingers are very versatile and play a key role in the formation of their team.
-While they mostly operate near the sides of the pitch but may have to move to the centre when the need arises.
+While they mostly operate at sides of the pitch, they may move to the centre when the need arises.